warvik/Booknav/README.txt

 About developers
 ================

-Developed and maintained by National Center for Integrated Care and Telemedicine. http://telemed.no/index.php?language=en
+Developed and maintained by National Center for Integrated Care and Telemedicine, Norway. http://telemed.no/index.php?language=en

 Contributors